Mark Johnson (golfer): Professional career

+Second professional career

 In 1998, at the age of 45, Johnson parked his beer truck and regained his professional status.
 With the sponsorship of his long-time employer, H Olson Distributing of Barstow, and a handful of local businessmen, Johnson played five years on the Canadian Tour and a year on the Nationwide Tour to prepare for the Champions Tour, which he joined after reaching the age of 50 in May 2004.

 Johnson won his first Champions Tour event at the 2005 Toshiba Senior Classic in his 14th start.
 He won in spectacular fashion holing out an 89-yard wedge shot for an eagle at the 510 yard par-5 18th hole.

 Johnson's status as a former beer truck driver has earned him somewhat of a cult following from Champions Tour galleries.
 It is not uncommon to hear someone shout, "Way to Go Beer Man" during rounds.
 Johnson embraces the Beer Man persona, and has even named his personal website beermangolf.com.
-He lives in Helendale, California.